dzhaner01/twitter_profiles_scraper/README.md

 - You can adjust the `TWEET_LIMIT` and `HIGHLIGHT_TWEET_LIMIT` constants in the script to fetch more or fewer tweets.
 - For scraping a large number of users, consider the Twitter API rate limits and adjust the sleep times (`SLEEP_BETWEEN_USERS_MIN`, `SLEEP_BETWEEN_USERS_MAX`) accordingly.
 - It's recommended to use cookie-based authentication after the initial login to potentially reduce the chance of being flagged for excessive login attempts.
 - This script is intended for educational and research purposes only.
-Please adhere to Twitter's terms of service and API usage guidelines.
+Please adhere to X's terms of service and API usage guidelines.